Life After Bariatric Surgery

 Supported & Connected

 Statistics show that staying connected with your bariatric team through follow-up appointments and support groups is key for long-term success.
-That's why we schedule multiple check-ins throughout the year following surgery and encourage you to join one of our support groups, which are made up of other patients like you.
+That's why we schedule multiple check-ins throughout the year following surgery and encourage you to join one of our virtual support groups, which are made up of other patients like you.

 Beginning Your Best Life